-How to Create Content that Builds Brand Recognition
+How to Create Content that Increases Brand Recognition

 Marketing today is all about creating content that sparks curiosity and attracts the eyes of potential clients/customers.
-This sounds like it might be complicated, but I'm here to break it down so it doesn't seem as stressful or confusing!
+This sounds complicated, but I'm here to break it down so it doesn't seem as stressful or confusing!

 In this blog post, you'll learn: